warisali2/warisali.ml/content/posts/dev-career-paths.md

 Knowledge in software development methodologies is also critical because more and more organizations are adopting them.
 Some of you may have already heard of scrum or the agile methodology, which is two of the most popular software development methodologies used today.
-So what does this mean?
-Well being a programmer means constant learning.
+So being a programmer means constant learning.
 New tools and methodologies, as well as programming languages are coming out all the time and you really have to be an independent learner to stay on top of your profession as a programmer these days.

 #### Quality Assurance Specialist and Tester
 Software quality is different from functionality.
 Your software may be perfectly functional, but its quality could still be poor.
-You're already familiar with this concept because of your daily use of a computer operating system, like Windows or macOS.
-There are numerous functional features in these operating systems, or OS, but they frustrate you from time to time by not being responsive, reliable, or intuitive enough.
+It may perform all of the functions but it may not be responsive, reliable, or intuitive enough.

 More recently, privacy and security concerns are making the users worried about identity theft or malicious software or malware infection.
 This overall user experience, with respect to the quality attributes of software, such as